-Astronauts Like Playing With Fire
+The Wonder of Fire Without Gravity

 Read: Why so much is ‘bonkers’ right now

 Ferkul and his fellow researchers have devised a new fiery experiment for astronauts.
-The experiment, which is scheduled to launch to the ISS on a resupply mission today, will study how fire spreads in small, confined spaces.
+The experiment, which was scheduled to launch to the ISS on a resupply mission today, will study how fire spreads in small, confined spaces.
 A blaze inside a building or a spaceship behaves differently than it does in open spaces, and the researchers hope this work could inspire better infrastructure design and fire-safety codes.

 Studying fire in space is actually easier than doing it on Earth.
 Fire is complicated here.
 A single candle flame contains thousands of chemical reactions.
 The heat of the flame vaporizes wax and breaks down its molecules into carbon and hydrogen, which combine with oxygen in the air to produce light, heat, carbon dioxide, and water vapor.
 As hot air rises to the top, fresh, cooler air is drawn in at the bottom, providing fuel for the flame.
 This flow molds the flame into a teardrop and makes it flicker.